implydata/learn-druid/README.md

 Imply's courses on Apache Druid at [https://learn.imply.io](https://learn.imply.io) have additional commentary for these notebooks, and you can earn a certificate of completion.

-If your team is just getting to know Druid, Imply also offer bookable [team tech talks](https://calendly.com/druidcommunity) on the basics of Apache Druid.
-And if you want to check whether Apache Druid is the right fit, or would like to get hints on the functionality you should look at, book one of Imply's [getting started with Druid](https://calendly.com/druidcommunity) meetings.

 ## Pre-requisites

 To use the "Learn Druid" Docker Compose, you need: